DarkGhostHunter/Laraload/README.md

 * Does this excludes the package itself from the list?

 Only the underlying Preloader package.
 The files in this one are needed to trigger the Preloader itself without hindering performance.
 But you do you.

+* I activated Laraload but my application still doesn't feel snappy.
+What's wrong?

+Laraload creates a preloading script, but **doesn't load the script into Opcache**.
+Once the script is generated, you must include it in your `php.ini` - currently there is no other way to do it.

 * How the list is created?